Home | Bibliography | Site Search | Site Map

 Birds and Man

 Or did man sing as birds sing, but "with meaning"?
 Wittgenstein says that if another species could talk, we would not understand it (PI II, xi, p.
 223), but wouldn't it be more that it would not understand us?
 Birds talk (if indeed that is what they do), and we mostly don't understand them, but e.g. crows are thought to have a vocabulary of twenty-four words, including 'farmer' and 'farmer with gun'.
 And that would be an example of a "primitive language game".
 But do birds use language to philosophize -- are they "bewitched" by their own language, as Wittgenstein says that man is (ibid. § 109)?
 Does "the riddle" exist in their minds?
-How do we know that it does not, for we do know that (ibid. § 360)?
+How do we know that it does not, for don't we know that (ibid. § 360)?

 If we imagine a step-by-step building up of language as in Wittgenstein's primitive language games, each arising naturally in answer to the particular needs of human beings, would that be a plausible picture of the origin of language?
-But if it is plausible, it is nothing more than plausible; plausible = what we are inclined to accept, nothing more.
+But if it is plausible, it is nothing more than plausible; plausible = what we are inclined to accept.
 Nonetheless, Wittgenstein's models of primitive language games do seem to show that a primitive language need not consist of "squawks and screeches" to which human language has no resemblance.

 Theory, phenomenon, imagination